wodanaz/adaptiPhy/README.md

 ### APENDIX 1 (INTERNAL BRANCHES) ###
 In order to run a internal branch, make sure you are using version 2.3.

--First we need to learn what node id has been assigned by hyphy, so the nodes match between phyloFit and Adaptiphy.
+-First we need to learn what node id has been assigned by adaptiphy and hyphy, so the nodes match between phyloFit and Adaptiphy.
 To do this: Run a single test.
 Put a single line in the bed file and run with a single replicate.
 Make sure the config.yaml file chromosomes setting is set to the same chromosome or scaffold for the site in bed file

 ```
 INPUT SPLITS #######################################################################################